DarraghDuffy/blog/published/TLS-Handshake.md

 In this post I am not going to be explaining the cipher-suites, that will be a separate post.

-First, I will provide a summary of the handshake, and then, I will list the major differences between TLS 1.2 and 1.3.
+First, I will provide a summary of the handshake, and go through the main message exchanges, and then, I will list the major differences between TLS 1.2 and 1.3.

 > Summary Handshake